-- Each room will have a classroom sanitation pack for cleaning shared resources
+- Each room has a classroom sanitation pack.

-- Classrooms must be well ventilated with doors and at least one window open to create airflow.
+- Classrooms are well ventilated with at least one window open to create airflow.
 We have increased mosquito repellent in classrooms and installed fly screens in every classroom for safe window opening.

-- Shared surfaces across school such as door handles, handrails, water fountain buttons etc… are cleaned twice daily by the caretaker
+- Shared surfaces across school such as door handles, handrails, water fountain buttons etc… are cleaned daily.

 St. Michael’s International School, in partnership with JCIS, supports and endorses the use of approved COVID-19 vaccines as a safe and effective way of protecting student health, wider community health and continued access to on-campus learning.